 Let’s face it.
-Writing school-based OT Assessment Reports in today’s public education climate can be hard, hard, hard….
+Writing school-based OT evaluation Reports in today’s public education climate can be hard, hard, hard….

 I was personally inspired to take a more proactive approach to report writing after a parent went through one of my assessments with a red pen.
 Talk about getting my butt handed to me.

 I was not only blind-sided, I was immediately thrown into a defensive and anxious state of mind.
 I felt my professional opinion was being hijacked by my anxiousness.
 If you have ever had this happen, having a report that is clear, concise, and well written can be your saving grace.

 Assessing any student in “all areas of suspected need” can be daunting and confusing.
 Prioritizing and interpreting those findings can take us down a rabbit hole of possibilities.